How much does it cost to own a pet?

 These pets require about 15 to 30 minutes a day for feeding and then weekly cage or box cleaning.
 Every animal’s personality is unique.
 This could mean that play time will last longer for some while others prefer to be more independent.

 - Rodents, such as guinea pigs, gerbils, hamsters, mice, and rats

-Bottom line – our pets’ needs are pretty important and they rely on us for their well-being.
-Finding the time, money, and resources to care for our new dog or cat is a big responsibility and should definitely be discussed beforehand.
-Once you are done with your research and budgeting, think about beginning your search for your pet in a local shelter.
+Bottom line - our pets’ needs are important and they rely on us for their well-being.
+Finding the time, money, and resources to care for a pet is a big responsibility and should definitely be discussed beforehand.
+Once you’re done with your research and budgeting, if you’re still ready for a new fur friend, begin your search in a local shelter.
 There’s always a happy tail or nose ready to greet you.